dgroomes/stackoverflow-look-back/README.md

       ```
     * The posts data will be downloaded in a file named `stackoverflow-posts.json`
 1. Move the posts data
-    * Move the downloaded posts data JSON file (`stackoverflow-posts.json`) into the `src/` directory.
-It is used in the
+    * Move the downloaded posts data JSON file (`stackoverflow-posts.json`) into the `src/data` directory with the following
+      command:
+    * `mv ~/Downloads/stackoverflow-posts.json ~/repos/personal/stackoverflow-static/src/data`
-      next step
+    * The data is used in the next step
 1. Generate a static HTML document from the posts data
     * Open <http://127.0.0.1:8000/generate-html.html>
     * The downloaded file is the final result!
 Save it somewhere easily accessible.